 With four in 10 Kiwis having worked from home during lockdowns, many are now adopting a split approach working some days from home and some days in the office.

-But what about SMEs that have struggled to adapt to remote working due to having a complex operation?
+How SMEs have struggled to adapt to remote working due to on-premise operations

 Remote working in the cloud

 As a dedicated NetSuite Partner since the company’s beginning, Liberate I.T. has not only sold cloud-based software, but have also run their entire business on the cloud for the last 10 years.
 Liberate I.T. is a company that practices what it preaches, with 30+ specialist staff having worked 100 per cent remotely.
 According to general manager Paul Beattie, demonstrating to their customers what the future might look like through their exemplary work model has been a great success.
 “Everyone we talked to was really excited about the model, and saw Liberate I.T. as a company that not only put in enterprise resource planning (ERP) systems, but also could assist in making serious changes to their working model and processes.”

 Sales manager Steve Paea says using cloud solutions since day one has saved the company time and money, as Liberate I.T. has been able to scale and expand without being constrained by limited systems.
 “To this day, we used the same applications when we started 10 years ago, and that is NetSuite and Microsoft,” Paea says.
 “We invested in cloud solutions from day one and haven’t looked back.”
 For every other business that is hoping to implement remote working, Paea believes that digital strategies should be part of the roadmap.
 “Technology is constantly evolving, and companies are seeing the benefits and lower total cost of ownership that a cloud solution brings.
 “Don’t be afraid of digital transformation instead do your research.
 Talking to companies like Liberate I.T. who have been operating in the cloud since day one and practice what they preach is a good place to start,” Paea says.

 Loyal staff equals better outcome